Table of contents

 Open SourceSkiff Mail is dedicated to being as transparent as possible to its users and thus have made the Skiff Mail client code open-source, encryption protocols open source, and most of the company’s user interface and design components open source as well.Tutanota is dedicated to be as open source as possible.
 There email does not use any closed third party sources and are available on Android using F-Droid.Both Skiff Mail and Tutanota are also Google Free meaning they use no external service belonging to Google, including Google’s Captcha products.
 This ensures your personal information is never shared with, sold to, or monetized by big tech.

-StorageSkiff Mail offers free users 10GB of storage and Pro users 100GB of storage.
+StorageSkiff Mail offers free users 10GB of storage, Essential users 15GB, Pro users 200GB of storage, and Business users 1 TB.
 This additional storage is a great benefit for users who use their email messages as a way to store their personal data and use email for file sharing and archiving.Tutanota offers its free and premium users 1GB of storage.
 Team users on Tutanota receive 10GB of storage.
 As a result, Skiff’s more generous free plan may help you leverage additional products and features, such as drive storage, real-time collaboration, personal notes, or other professional use cases.Both Skiff Mail and Tutanota make use of cloud-based storage; however, Skiff Mail also lets users use the InterPlanetary File System (IPFS) to store their emails.
 IPFS is one of the best alternatives to centralized cloud-based server storage, as it makes use of a decentralized network of nodes and storage providers to store files across the internet.

 IMAP/SMTP supportSkiff Mail currently does not support IMAP or SMTP support but offers its own email clients for users across multiple devices (see section below).
 Tutanota also does not support IMAP or SMTP support, instead opting to use their own mobile apps for security and protection.